 A quick look around the allotment.
 I’ve had some cracking harvests this year; including a 33lb marrow and another which was around 40lb.
 My potatoes have been lifted, although I’m not happy with the Sarpo Mira crop.
 I’ve also got my winter veg in and the last of the summer veg is coming to an end.

 September marks the end of the summer, most of your crops are either finished or due to be harvested.
 That doesn’t mean there’s nothing to do on the plot.
 If you’re lucky, you might have an Indian summer with clear blue skies, giving you chance to get ready for winter. (more…)

 Traditionally, August has the best of the summer weather.
 However, autumn and winter is only round the corner, so it’s time to start planning ahead. (more…)

 July is generally one of the driest months of the year so most of your time will be spent watering.
 Generally, a good soaking every two-three days is better than a little bit of water every day.
 You can save yourself a lot of time and water by mulching with organic matter.

 The risk of frost will have passed and so if you’ve yet to plant out those tender plants, now is the time to do it.
 There is still plenty to do on the plot but with the extra daylight available, you should have plenty of time to get on top of things. (more…)

 No vegetable plot is complete without runner beans.
 They are probably the most productive vegetable you can grow and you will often give them away.
-Because they are so productive, they require humus-rich soil, and it is often a good… (READ MORE)
+Because they are so productive, they require humus-rich soil, and it is often a good idea to build a bean trench.

 January is a time to catch up on those winter jobs that you’ve not done yet.
 I normally spend winter completing projects and generally preparing the ground for the season ahead (thats if the ground isn’t frozen).
 Even if you aren’t planning any projects, here’s some things you can do in January. (more…)